Robot0xBB/15-Weeks-of-Automotive-Cybersecurity/README.md

 # 15 Weeks of Automotive CyberSecurity
  This repo includes a detailed 15 week curriculum for a course on automotive cybersecurity.
 The curriculum is divided into weekly modules, with each module focusing on different critical aspects of automotive cybersecurity.

+ This is the initial plan for developing skills and knowledge in automotive cybersecurity.
+ I will add presentations, tutorials, videos, lectures and resources as I progress.

 ## Week 1: Introduction to Automotive Cybersecurity
 - Overview of automotive cybersecurity
 - Importance of cybersecurity in the automotive industry